-Figure 3.4-44 X-ring Interface
+Figure 3.3-42 X-ring interface

-When the X-Ring function enabled, the user must disable the RSTP.
-The X-Ring function and RSTP function cannot exist on a switch at the same time.
+To enable the X-Ring function, users must disable the RSTP first.
+The X-Ring function and RSTP function cannot both be activated on a single switch.
 Remember to execute the "Save Configuration" action, otherwise the new configuration will lose when switch powers off.